Nyang'oma Kogelo: Services

-Administration
+The village is along the unpaved C28 road between Ng'iya and Ndori junctions.
+Less than 10 kilometres north of Kogelo, Ngiya is located along the Kisumu - Siaya road (C30 road).
 Nyang'oma Kogelo is part of South East Alego electoral ward of Siaya County Council and Alego Constituency.
-Following the 2007 civic elections, the local councillor is Julius Okeyo Omedo of Orange Democratic Movement.
 South East Alego is also an administrative location in the Karemo division of Siaya district.
 The location has a population of 17,294.
-As of 2008, the chief of the location is James Ojwang' Obalo, whose office is located next to the Nyang'oma Kogelo shopping centre.
+As of 2008, the chief of the location was James Ojwang' Obalo, whose office is located next to the Nyang'oma Kogelo shopping centre.

 History

-Nyang'oma Kogelo is the home of the immigrant ancestors of the family of Barack Obama, the 44th president of the United States.
+Nyang'oma Kogelo is the ancestral home of the family of Barack Obama, the 44th president of the United States.
 They have resided in the village since colonial times.

-Obama fame

-Since 2006, the village has received international attention because it is the hometown of Barack Obama Sr. (d.
-1982), the father of former United States President Barack Obama.
+Since 2006, the village has received international attention because it is the hometown of Barack Obama Sr., the father of former United States President Barack Obama.
 Barack Obama Sr. is buried in the village.
-Some of their family members still live in the village.
-His paternal step-grandmother Sarah Onyango Obama lived there until her death in March 2021.
+His paternal step-grandmother Sarah Onyango Obama lived there until her death in March 2021, and she was also buried in the village.
+In 2009, the Nyang'oma Seventh-day Adventist Church was involved in the attempted conversion of Barack Obama's step-grandmother, Sarah Obama, to Christianity.
+Following counsel from her family, she opted out of the arranged public conversion and baptism and remained a Muslim.

-Because of its connection with the former American president, the village is expected to be visited by many tourists from the US and other countries.
-The Kenyan government is promoting it as a tourist attraction of western Kenya.
-An Obama-themed museum was to be built by the Kenyan government and opened in the village in 2009.
-A Nairobi-based cultural organisation will build the Dero Kogelo Library and Cultural Centre in the village.

-Obama visited the village in July 2018.
+Because of its connection with the former American president, the village is promoted as a tourist attraction of western Kenya.
+An Obama-themed museum was built by the Kenyan government and opened in the village in 2009.
+That year, the village was designated as a protected area under Kenya's National Museums and Heritage Act.
+Barack Obama visited the village in July 2018.